Category: Information

 Google Lighthouse: A beacon of SEO, Accessibility & Site Speed

 In a rapidly increasing techno world, the website should be fast, usable, and user-friendly to both the users and search engines.
 It is the Google Lighthouse that comes into action.
 This free tool put out by Google helps you check the performance of your website.
-It’s a guiding light, a beacon that’s saying, “Here is where you’re doing well” or “Here is where you need improvement.”
+It’s a guiding light, a beacon that’s saying, “Here is where you’re doing well.”
+Or “Here is where you need improvement.”

 What is Google Lighthouse?